WePesa/pizza-demo/docs/how-it-works.md

 ## Part I: Key Management

 Every interaction with the blockchain requires use of a public/private key pair and associated account on the blockchain.
-To do this you will need an instance of bloc running to make requests to.
+To do this you will need an instance of bloc running.

 If you use Vagrant bloc will be included in the machine.
 If you are running this manually you will need to set bloc up yourself.
+For instructions on getting started with bloc please visit https://github.com/blockapps/bloc

-Once the environment is setup you will need to create a bloc project by running
+Once bloc is installed you will need to create a bloc-server by running

 ```sh
 bloc init
 ```

 Name the app `myApp` and provide your name.
-Use the default apiURL and at the end of the installation build the app by
+The value for `apiURL` is whichever strato instance you are running.
+If you do not have a strato instance, the default value is our public test net we provide for developers.
+At the end of the installation build the app by
 ```sh
 cd myApp
 npm install